-Federal Skilled Worker Program applicants need to understand that even if the meet the minimum requirements of the program, and even if they pass the 67 point threshold, and even if they are issued an Invitation to Apply for permanent residency under Express Entry, that there is still the possibility that their application will be refused due to a negative substituted evaluation.
+Federal Skilled Worker Program applicants need to understand that even if they meet the minimum requirements of the program, pass the 67 point threshold, and are issued an Invitation to Apply for permanent residency under Express Entry, that there is still the possibility that their permanent residency application will be refused due to a negative substituted evaluation.

 (3) Whether or not the skilled worker has been awarded the minimum number of required points referred to in subsection (2), an officer may substitute for the criteria set out in paragraph (1)(a) their evaluation of the likelihood of the ability of the skilled worker to become economically established in Canada if the number of points awarded is not a sufficient indicator of whether the skilled worker may become economically established in Canada.